chendry/LSY201/README.md

 ### Changing the Baud Rate

 Call `setBaudRate` with one of the supported baud rates: 9600, 19200, 38400, 57600, or 115200.
-The camea will be using that rate when the method returns, so you'll need to reconfigure your serial object accordingly.
+The camera will be using that baud when the method returns, so you'll need to reconfigure your serial object accordingly.

 **IMPORTANT**: Using anything but the default baud will slightly complicate the